riscv-europe/summit-website-development/summit/2024/about.md

     title = "About"
 %}

-Learn more about the people behind the
+Learn more about the people behind RISC-V Summit Europe.

-{% include jumboboxend.html %}

-## The Summit
+### The Summit

 The RISC-V Summit Europe Series is a merger of three European events, joined by [RISC-V International](https://riscv.org):